-O More than 8,000 researchers are involved in the review process.
+Researchers with outstanding insight are involved in the review process.

-- In order to ensure the fair selection of the highest-quality review committee members, JSPS makes use of a database of review committee candidates (with approximately 148,000 persons registered) consisting largely of researchers who themselves were selected for the KAKENHI funding. - O Upon completion of review, the names of the review committee members are disclosed on the KAKENHI website.
+- In order to ensure the fair selection of the highest-quality review committee members, JSPS makes use of a database of review committee candidates consisting largely of researchers who themselves were selected for the KAKENHI funding. - Upon completion of review, the names of the review committee members are disclosed on the KAKENHI website.